latte-soft/lucide-roblox/README.md

 Library to Use the Lucide Icon Set (<https://lucide.dev>) in Roblox

-Unlike the similar [plugin](https://kotera.7kayoh.net/lucide) made some time ago, this library exists to serve as a library/package that you can access *programmatically* at runtime in any other games, applications, plugins etc. You could even write a plugin frontend with this library to implement an icon picker if you wanted!
+Unlike the similar [plugin](https://kotera.7kayoh.net/lucide) (which uses this library as well!), this exists to serve as a library/package that you can access *programmatically* at runtime in any other games, applications, plugins etc. You could even write another plugin frontend with this library to implement an icon picker if you wanted. **It is not** a standalone application, rather a [lib](lib).

 This library was originally made for the intent of use with the [Commander](https://github.com/commanderhq) project, but stands applicable to anything else as well.